The very best 40Top Tips for your Dogs from Doglistener the Behaviourist. How do you stop your dog’s urine from burning the lawn?…….Look no further

 It doesn’t’ take long for the dog to click on that recall and lead means the end of fun and the end of the walk.

-In some cases, the owners are on their mobile phone constantly.
+In some cases, the owners are on their mobile phones constantly.
 Go to any park and see the dozens of people on mobiles walking their dogs, the poor dogs have to stimulate themselves as they are constantly ignored by their owners.
 This then starts a chain of events such as running off to other dogs and people for the attention that they crave.

 Give your dog’s quality time and quality training during the walk, call your dog back to you at least three or four times and place it on the lead and reward with a brief game or a tasty titbit then let it off again.